jonschlinkert/namify/README.md

 # namify [![NPM version](https://badge.fury.io/js/namify.png)](http://badge.fury.io/js/namify)

-> Make a npm package name safe to be used as a javascript namify name.
+> Convert a npm package name into a safe-to-use variable name.
 Use as a mixin in Yeoman generators.

 ## Install
 Install with [npm](npmjs.org):